 Most people tolerate dry needling well.
 Some mild effects may occur:

-Your practitioner will discuss any specific risks with you.
+I will discuss any specific risks with you.

-To reduce side effects and achieve the best results, stay hydrated, get plenty of rest, and avoid strenuous activity.
 Steer clear of public hydrotherapy areas (pools, saunas, hot tubs, etc.) for 24 hours to reduce the risk of infection.